 With all that public network streaming, the risk of identity and financial theft throughout the experience will be at an all-time high; an opportunity cybercriminals won’t be able to resist.
 And while hackers probably won’t be too interested in your selfies, entertainment apps and streaming sites are an easy entry point to dig in and harvest more sensitive information.

 “Whereas public wi-fi is a convenience enjoyed by many, everyone MUST assume that ALL public wifi networks are insecure,” shares ID’s CTO and SVP of Forensics and Investigations, Joe Martinez.
-“Using a VPN or proxy app on your smart device is the only way to ensure you are as protected as possible when accessing the Wild West that is public wi-fi access.”
+“Using a VPN or proxy app on your smart device is the only way to ensure you are as protected as possible when accessing the Wild West that is public wi-fi access.
+This is why many people should consider using a disney plus vpn so they can enjoy a wide variety of streaming content without compromising their data security.”

 Whether you’re attending the game at or hanging out at a local bar, take note of a few of these tips from Wired.com to help keep your security at the top of its game: